sigmundch/bot_failures/README.md

   bot_failure_summary dart2js-win8-ie11-be
 ```

-when present `--show-repro` will add an extra line showing the command you can
+when present `--show-repro` also shows the command you can use to repro the
-use to rerun the test locally.
-This can be useful not only to run the test, but
+test locally.
+This repro command includes flags that were passed to the test,
-also to see some flags that are not shown in the summary.
+which are not normally displayed in the summary.
+If you notice two identical
+entries in the summary, they likely differ in a flag on ther repro command.